 YES participants receive the following free services:

-One-on-one and small group tutoring sessions are arranged as needed each semester for general education requirement courses as well as many major courses.
-In order to receive tutoring you must speak to the YES counselor or the Learning Specialist.
+One-on-one tutoring sessions are arranged as needed each semester for general education requirement courses as well as many major courses.
+In order to receive tutoring, you must speak to the Counselor/Coach or Learning Specialist/Acdemic Coach.

 Counseling / Workshops